MalekBael/Amaurot/README.md

-﻿# Amaurot - FFXIV Map Editor
+﻿# Amaurot - Quest Editor

 A work in progress tool for visualizing and navigating Final Fantasy XIV map data, territories, quests, NPCs, and game content.